radius-project/design-notes/resources/2023-04-tls-termination.md

 * Functional tests
   - Create bring your own certificate scenario.
   - Create Azure KeyVault volume scenario.
-  - Create Let’s encrypt integration (it may be unnecessary to validate let’s encrypt integration scenario because the functionality of radius is same as bring your own certificate scenario)
+  - Create Let's encrypt integration (it may be unnecessary to validate let's encrypt integration scenario because the functionality of radius is same as bring your own certificate scenario)

 ## Security